DSchau/blog/content/blog/2019-01-04-seo-and-gatsby/index.md

 date: "2019-01-04"
 title: "Search Engine Optimization with Gatsby"
 featured: images/seo.jpg
 excerpt: "SEO and Gatsby: A Perfect Pairing.
-Learn how Gatsby implements SEO utilizing React Helmet and smart defaults and how you can do implement your own!"
+Learn how Gatsby implements SEO utilizing React Helmet and smart defaults and how you can use these tools to implement your own!"
 tags:
   - gatsby
   - javascript
   - react
+  - seo
 ---

-Search Engine Optimization--from here on out I'll call this SEO.
-Everyone wants it--and you've probably been approached by an SEO _expert_ who can surely maximize your revenue and page counts--but relatively few make the concerted effort to implement SEO in their web app.
-In this post, I'll deep dive into some of the ins and outs of SEO and how you can implement common, simple SEO patterns in your Gatsby application, today.
+Search Engine Optimization--from here on out I'll call this SEO is something _everyone_ wants.
+You've probably been approached by an SEO _expert_ who can surely maximize your revenue and page views.
+However, relatively few make the concerted effort to implement SEO in their web app.
+In this post, I'll share some of the ins and outs of SEO and how you can implement common, simple SEO patterns in your Gatsby application, today.
 By the end of this post you'll know how to do the following:

 - Implement SEO patterns with react-helmet
 - Query for an image with GraphQL
 - Create an optimized social sharing card for Twitter, Facebook, and Slack
+- Tweak the SEO component exposed in (official) Gatsby starters

 ## Implementation